EOSIO/welcome/docs/40_smart-contract-guides/index.md

 Topics include how create your own token; how to store and update smart contract state and how to call actions from within a smart contract.

-The reference guide, best practises and many how to guides are availble in the [eosio.cdt manual.](https://developers.eos.io/manuals/eosio.cdt/latest/index)
+The reference guide, best practices and many how to guides are available in the [eosio.cdt manual.](https://developers.eos.io/manuals/eosio.cdt/latest/index)

 ### Before you Begin